andrewcstewart/ds4fnp/tutorials/tutorial-1.md

 ![superset-add-chart](images/superset-add-chart.png)

 Repeat this process to create similar charts for the Senate and President election results.

+_Note: Yes, I realize that democrats are red and republicans are blue in the Presidential election chart.
+To address this, we would probably want to create an additional standardized party field in our tables in order to control how groupings and orderings work._

 ### Creating dashboards